Skip to main content

 Spring: Future Game Designers

-Future Game Designers is an intensive and hands-on 12-week workshop designed to introduce talented high school freshmen, sophomores, and juniors to the process of digital game development and the game industry.
+Future Game Designers is an intensive and hands-on 14-week workshop, held on Saturdays, designed to introduce talented high school freshmen, sophomores, and juniors to the process of digital game development and the game industry.
 Students accepted into Future Game Designers attend for free – there is no cost to this program.

 Classes take place at the NYU Game Center’s facilities in Downtown Brooklyn.
 The workshop introduces students to three core areas of study at the NYU Game Center: games literacy, non-digital game design, and digital game design.
 Students play and design both digital and non-digital games using everything from dice and tokens to scripting and code.
 Over the course of the 14 weeks, they work alone and in groups to create a series of digital prototypes, culminating in a final polished game that builds on the lessons learned throughout the semester.
 This is a hands-on workshop, so the focus is on learning-by-doing rather than on reading and discussion.
 Up to 16 students will be selected to participate, and we are focused on recruiting groups that are underrepresented within the game industry, particularly students from lower socio-economic backgrounds.